MicrosoftDocs/dynamics365smb-docs/financials/design-details-inbound-warehouse-flow.md

  The last two represent inbound flows to the warehouse from internal operation areas.
 For more information about warehouse handling for internal inbound and outbound processes, see [Design Details: Internal Warehouse Flows](design-details-internal-warehouse-flows.md).

- Processes and UI documents in inbound warehouse flows are different for basic and advanced warehousing.
-The main difference is that activities are performed order-by-order in basic warehousing, and they are consolidated for multiple orders in advanced warehousing.
+ Processes and UI documents in inbound warehouse flows are different for basic and advanced warehouse configurations.
+The main difference is that activities are performed order-by-order in basic warehouse configurations, and they are consolidated for multiple orders in advanced warehouse configurations.
 For more information about different warehouse complexity levels, see [Design Details: Warehouse Overview](design-details-warehouse-setup.md).

  In [!INCLUDE[d365fin](includes/d365fin_md.md)], the inbound processes of receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.